Funding for rare disorders

 - paediatric nephrology

 One member is an Australian genetics and metabolic disorders specialist.
 They have been involved in Australia’s Life Saving Drugs Programme (LSDP).

-The Rare Disorders Subcommittee assesses applications in the context of rare disorders treatments and bases its recommendations on:
+The Rare Disorders Advisory Committee assesses applications in the context of rare disorders treatments and bases its recommendations on:

 - their own clinical expertise.

 Pharmac applies its Factors for Consideration to all funding decisions we make.
 The factors most relevant to our consideration of medicines for rare disorders are: